Developing the potential of Children & Youth

 Skilled volunteers, many with advanced degrees, pair up one-to-one or in small groups to tackle homework assignments or difficult subject matter.
 Since over half of our youth are foreign-born, tutors and mentors also focus in on specialized techniques for improving English language skills.
 The intent is to customize academic support to individual needs.

-Support for Kids in Transition (SKIT) was created to provide some fun for the children and youth residing in Bridges’ emergency shelter, Sullivan House.
+Our Boy’s and Girl’s Club was created to provide some fun for the children and youth residing in Bridges’ Sullivan House emergency shelter.
 Volunteers organize activities that might include birthday parties, crafting, or playful competitions.
-The SKIT “rec room” also offers computers, books, and board games.
+Our youth room offers computers, books, and board games.
 Our staff also help coordinate field trips to various educational and recreational sites around Metro DC.